 Make Home Improvements

-Customize these tips to your situation.
 Not all of these tips will work for everyone – remember, each of us has a unique financial and tax situation.
 Be sure to check with a qualified tax professional or financial planner before making any major financial decisions.
 In addition, be sure to check with your state for availability of tax deductions or other benefits.
+You will be glad you followed these tips when you receive your tax refund!